-Screening - is a process that is undertaken to determine whether or not a proposal should be subject to EIA and if so, to what level.
+Screening - is a process that is undertaken to determine whether or not a proposal should be subject to ESIA and if so, to what level.
+If it is determined that the project does not require full ESIA, permit is issued or denied at this stage

-Notice of Intent - Notification through the media that a proponent intends to engage in an undertaking.
+Notice of Intent -if the project, following screening, is subject to full ESIA, a notification is made through the media describing the proponent intention to engage in an undertaking.

-Scoping - is undertaken to identify the issues and impacts that are likely to be important and to establish the terms of reference for an EIA study.
+Scoping - is undertaken to identify the issues and impacts that are likely to be important and to establish the terms of reference for an ESIA study.